immersed-games/TeacherGaming/README.md

 # TeacherGaming
-TeacherGamingRuby is a Ruby wrapper for TeacherGaming's HTTP API.
+TeacherGaming is an unofficial Ruby wrapper for TeacherGaming's HTTP API.
 It dynamically generates API objects from json definitions in `lib/teacher_gaming/api_definitions`.

 ## Installation
 Add this line to your application's Gemfile: